OJ423/terminusdb-tutorials/diff_patch/README.md

 }
 ```

-Where we create an object that we can put back to update the data in MongoDB:
+We created an object that we can put back to update the data in MongoDB:

 ```
 let patchPromise = client.getDiff(jane,janine,{});